Global AI Regulations Everything You Need to Know

 4. Create Incident Response Procedures

-High-risk AI systems require documented procedures for addressing failures, bias discoveries, and security incidents.
+High-risk AI systems require documented procedures for addressing failures, the discovery of bias, and security incidents.
 Build corrective action processes before problems arise.

 5. Provide Ongoing Training